-Lucy Crispin is a prize-winning poet who lives in the Lake District, England.
+Lucy Crispin is a prize-winning poet who lives in north Lancashire, between the beautiful Forest of Bowland and her beloved Lake District.
 Asked what she writes about, she mutters something vague about ‘Um, well… what it’s like being a person’.
 She’s inspired by the natural world, travel, other people, the life of the spirit; interested, too, in the way our experiences shape us.
 Both in her poetry and her non-fiction she celebrates what she calls the everyday extraordinary.

 In 2020 wish you were here and shades of blue were published by Hedgehog Press.
-In 2021 Lucy won the Ware Sonnet prize and the Segora International Poetry competition; she’s also been working on her next, full length collection, hungers, which is nearing completion.
+In 2021 Lucy won the Ware Sonnet prize and the Segora International Poetry competition; she’s also working on her next, full length collection, hungers.
 Publications details will follow in due course.

 What with one thing and another, Lucy has a busy and creative life.
 Writing is part of every day.
 It makes the invisible appear.